Objective

 Solution Delivery

-- We began with a period of “business immersion” where people, processes and technology were mapped.
-During this period we had to allow for differences across the business units as well as manual systems.
+- We began with a period of “business immersion”.
+During this time, we mapped the Current State for processes and technology.
+We also documented “burning issues” and “wish list” items.
+We had to allow for differences across the business units as well as all of the manual systems.
 We also had to map the usage of the variance in-house systems and clarify the current manual or automated integration points.

 - Post immersion, Business System Alchemy delivered to the senior management team a succinct report outlining options for the scope of the replacement ERP system.

-- Based on an established shortlist, a software selection project was undertaken using the our methodology to focus on key requirements and project deliverables.
+- Based on an established shortlist, we started the software selection project.
+We used our own methodology to focus on key requirements and project deliverables.

-- Business System Alchemy managed all vendor interactions, provided a quantitative and qualitative framework and worked with the project steering committee to assess each proposal.
-Final selection of shortlisted vendors at each stage was performed entirely by the business.
+- We managed all vendor interactions and also provided a quantitative and qualitative framework for the process.
+We worked with the project steering committee to assess each proposal.
+The final selection of shortlisted vendors at each stage was performed entirely by the business.

 Achievements

-- The business was given a clear picture of the risks faced with their legacy systems in non IT terms.
-This enabled a whole of business decision for determining a clear scope and phased approach for selection and delivery of an ERP.
+- We gave the business a clear picture of the risks faced with their legacy systems in non-IT terms.
+This let Senior Management determine a clear scope and phased approach for selection and delivery of an ERP.
+It also encompassed all aspects of the business.

-- A thorough selection process was undertaken in a relatively short time-frame allowing for a quantitative assessment of each short listed vendor’s offering.
+- We were able to conduct a thorough selection process in a relatively short time-frame.
+It included a quantitative assessment of each short listed vendor’s offering.

-- A shortlist of two vendors was quickly established.
-System functions, interfaces, project delivery and commercial aspects were concurrently evaluated.
+- We quickly got down to a shortlist of two vendors.
+The system functions, interfaces, project delivery and commercial aspects were concurrently evaluated.

-- Our process had empowered the business management team sufficiently so that they could make the final selection and proceed with the commercials.
-The business were comfortable with this approach as it gave them control over the process and they had enough information on vendor strengths and weaknesses to make an informed decision.
+- Our process empowered the Business Management team so that they could make the final selection and proceed with the commercials.
+They were comfortable with this approach as it gave them control over the process.
+They had enough information on vendor strengths and weaknesses to make an informed decision.

 If you’d like to learn more or talk to us, click here for our contact details.